 How do our programs encourage Global Citizenship?

-Our learning outcomes for Global Citizenship are for students: to critically analyze the interconnection of Africa and the rest of the world, and to demonstrate agency to be activists for social, political, economic and/or environmental justice.
+Our learning outcomes for Global Citizenship are for students: to critically analyze the interconnection of countries across the world; understand the role they can play in being a global change agent; and to demonstrate agency to be activists for social, political, economic and/or environmental justice.

 An important part of facilitating student engagement with others on our programs is decentering the student’s role in the experience.
 Rather, the student experience should be situated within a recognition of wider interconnectedness, in so doing activating them to be agents of change with others (as opposed to “for” or “over”), either at home or abroad.
 Facilitating all of the above demands that we provide real opportunities for reflection where students think critically about their positions of identity, power and privilege.
 On a programmatic level, it also demands of us to prioritize multiple perspectives in our programs, for example by integrating panel discussions from various stakeholders, as well as providing different lenses from which to view social, cultural, historical and political events and experiences.6

 Additionally, there is a strong environmental responsibility instilled in global citizens.
 For this reason, we educate our students to lessen their environmental footprint by reducing their plastic use, and being more conscious when traveling.
 We are constantly searching for ways to make our programs more environmentally sustainable, and encourage our students to think creatively about ways to join us on this quest.